Loading

 In March 1946, a breach in the tannery's filter dam lead to the release of 25,000,000 imperial gallons (110,000 m) of waste water and debris, which flooded the village water supply and caused extensive property damage downstream as far as Limehouse and Stewarttown.

 In 1980, three investors decided to transform the tannery's warehouse into the Old Hide House, a retail store with leather clothing, goods and furniture.
 From 1980 to 1993, the Old Hide House also housed a restaurant, Jack Tanner's Table.
-The business is famous for its commercial slogan that has been in use for decades, "It's worth the drive to Acton!"
+It was famous for its commercial slogan, "It's worth the drive to Acton!"
+The business was interrupted at times because of bankruptcy and other reasons, and was finally closed in late 2024.

 Because of the extensive tanning industry that was located in the area during the 19th century and early 20th century, the area has earned the nickname of Leathertown.